-The Company's Board of Directors and Stockholders, upon the recommendation of the audit committee on the basis of credibility, professional reputation, accreditation with the Philippine Securities and Exchange Commission, and affiliation with a reputable foreign partner approved, on 3 July 2023, the designation of Punongbayan and Araullo as the external auditor for the audit of the financial statements of the Company for the year ending 31 December 2023.
+The Company's Board of Directors and Stockholders, upon the recommendation of the audit committee approved, on 3 July 2023, the designation of Punongbayan and Araullo as the external auditor for the audit of the financial statements of the Company for the year ending 31 December 2023.
 For the years 2016 to 2022, the handling partner has been Mr. Renan Piamonte, an Audit and Assurance partner of Punongbayan and Araullo.
 Starting year 2023, the handling partner is Mr. Edcel U. Costales, an Audit and Assurance partner of Punongbayan and Araullo.